 Do not give collections agents electronic access to your checking account.
 Instead, open a prepaid debit card (such as Bluebird), and transfer the exact amount of your agreement to that account.
 Before you pay off an old collections item, get your entire agreement in writing.

 Repairing your credit takes behavior modification.
 It requires knowledge and applied insights.
-But you can fix it on your own and move into good credit score range.
+But don’t think it can’t be fixed.
+Nothing is impossible.
 Start taking the steps today, to achieve a great score soon.